bnbsv/bnbsv/README.md

 ### Hi, i'm Brenda!

-😄 My pronouns are she/her
+😄 My pronouns are she/her <br>
-💎 I’m currently working with UX/UI Design at @CITi-UFPE 🌱 I’m currently learning HTML/CSS and trying to understand javascript 💬 Want help with Design?
+💎 I’m currently working with UX/UI Design at @CITi-UFPE <br>
+🌱 I’m currently learning HTML/CSS and trying to understand javascript <br>
+💬 Want help with Design?
 I can help you!